 Freelancers should take advantage of this powerful tool for marketing their business and getting more clients.

 Creating consistent income has always been a challenge for freelancers.
 With an email list, a freelancer can attract an audience, get more referrals, and earn more repeat business to get off of that income rollercoaster.

 Table of Contents

-- Here are 4 reasons freelancers might want an email list.
+- Here are 4 reasons you need a freelancers email list:

 - How Do You Start An Email List?

-Here are 4 reasons freelancers might want an email list.
+Here are 4 reasons you need a freelancers email list: